 Lost time has two thresholds for receiving your paycheck.
-In my state, you start getting paid after your 8th missed day, at a rate of 66.6% of your average weekly wage.
+In Tennessee for example, you start getting paid after your 8th missed day, at a rate of 66.6% of your average weekly wage.
 After 14 days, they have to back pay you for the first week too.

 Your boss can't make you spend vacation days for a work injury.
 If they ask you to do this, chances are they are trying to keep the injury off the record as lost time.
 If you are able, get any of these requests in email form so you have a record.
 They will help you if you end up having to hire a lawyer.

 Once you report an injury and receive treatment, any future injury that could be attributed to the first injury can be added to that claim.
-An injury that never fully heals will always be covered under work comp, such as having to take medications for the rest of your life.
+An injury that never fully heals will always be covered under work comp, such as having to take medications for the rest of your life, unless you agree to a settlement with specific clauses to cover those aspects in the payment.
 Good documentation from the medical treatment is vital to establish the incidents as being related.

 If you do not feel like your workers' compensation process is being handled properly, you may seek a lawyer to help with your case.
 The awards for work injuries are fairly structured, so typically the lawyer will help you ensure proper documents are collected, push other parties to meet timelines, and generally guide you through.
 Unlike a personal injury claim, there will not be significant debate over the amount of benefits awarded in most cases.
 At the same time, the fees charged are limited by workers' compensation laws, so the lawyer can only take a smaller portion of any award you receive.